Shadowgate: Sequels

 In 1991, a novel written under the pen name "F.X.
 Nine" called Before Shadowgate was published by Scholastic Corporation as part of the Worlds of Power series of video game novelizations of third party Nintendo Entertainment System games.
 The novel acts as a prequel to the game, and featured contributions from Shadowgate co-creators Dave Marsh and Karl Roelofs, who provided important details and information to the book's author.

 There have been two sequels to the game.
 The first, Beyond Shadowgate, was released for the TurboGrafx-16 in 1993 and the second, Shadowgate 64: Trials of the Four Towers, for the Nintendo 64 in 1999.
 Another N64 sequel, Shadowgate Rising, was well into development, but the project was scrapped when Nintendo announced a new console which became the GameCube.

 On September 16, 2021, 317 Games launched a Kickstarter crowdfunding campaign for Shadowgate, The Living Castle, a board game based on the Shadowgate series.

-In October 2021, Zojoi and Azure Drop Studios released Shadowgate VR: The Mines of Mythrok, an exclusive Oculus Quest title.
+In October 2021, Zojoi and Azure Drop Studios released Shadowgate VR: The Mines of Mythrok, an exclusive Oculus Quest title which was ported to other VR consoles in 2025.

 On January 22, 2023, Zojoi announced a Kickstarter crowdfunding campaign for Beyond Shadowgate, an official sequel to the NES version of Shadowgate.
-A video from series co-creator Dave Marsh notes this project uses the original design documents from 1990, and is unrelated to the 'TurboGrafx-16 game.
+A video from series co-creator Dave Marsh notes this project uses the original design documents from 1990, and is unrelated to the TurboGrafx-16 game.
 It was released on Steam and GOG on September 19, 2024.